The Fantastic Four: First Steps: Marketing

 The first teaser trailer was released on February 4, 2025.
 Pascal, Kirby, Quinn, and Moss-Bachrach appeared at a fan event at the U.S. Space & Rocket Center in Huntsville, Alabama, which is known as "Rocket City", to launch the teaser.
 Leading up to this, a short "teaser for the first teaser" was released featuring children running to a television that displays Fantastic Four imagery.
 Vultures Jesse David Fox noted a stock sound effect used for the children's laughter, wondering if it was an intentional indication of something or if the footage had just been rushed.
 Kotakus Zack Zwiezen likened the widely used sound effect, which had originally been recorded for the film Indiana Jones and the Temple of Doom (1984), to the Wilhelm scream sound effect.
 He was confused why it was used twice in such a short clip.
 Discussing the full teaser, Ben Travis at Empire said the film was "on the right track", appreciating the tone, style, and different references to the comics.
 Several commentators noted that all of the Fantastic Four's powers are seen except for Reed's stretching abilities.
-A scene of the Thing cooking with H.E.R.B.I.E. was highlighted by commentators who compared it to Moss-Bachrach's role as chef Richie Jerimovich in the series The Bear (2022–present).
+A scene of the Thing cooking with H.E.R.B.I.E. was highlighted by commentators who compared it to Moss-Bachrach's role as chef Richie Jerimovich in the series The Bear (2022–2026).
+Commentators also discussed a scene at the end of the trailer—of the Fantastic Four on a raised stage, surrounded by arrows—that pays homage to the Beatles's first live television performance on The Ed Sullivan Show (1948–1971) in February 1964.
 The teaser was viewed 202 million times in its first 24 hours, the third-best for a Marvel Studios trailer after those for Deadpool & Wolverine (365M) and 2021's Spider-Man: No Way Home (355M).
 It became the top trending video on YouTube, and a livestream of the teaser's launch became Marvel's most-viewed ever.
 Alongside the teaser, Marvel also released several posters featuring the tagline "Prepare 4 Launch".
 One of these was criticized by some who believed it was created with artificial intelligence (AI), pointing to a woman's face seemingly being used multiple times and hands that appear to have the wrong number of fingers.
 Marvel denied that AI was used, and other commentators suggested these issues could be the result of poor photoshopping.
+Both Justin Epps of Screen Rant and Molly Edwards of Total Film believed that a photographer appearing in that poster was the comic book character Phil Sheldon.
 IMAX screenings for the MCU film Captain America: Brave New World, released later in February, featured a First Steps–themed countdown.